mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 318 - Refactoring Dirty Code/readme.md

 # Conclusion 🏁

-You cannot improve productivity by polishing code that never changes.
+You can't improve productivity by polishing code that never changes.

 [Technical debt](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%20148%20-%20ToDos/readme.md) only matters when it slows you down, which happens in code you actually modify.